-“Everything around you that you call ‘life’ was made up by people who were no smarter than you.
-And you can change it, you can influence it, you can build your own things that other people can use.”– Steve Jobs
+Steve Jobs said it best himself: “Everything around you that you call ‘life’ was made up by people who were no smarter than you.
+And you can change it, you can influence it, you can build your own things that other people can use.”

 The starting point of all achievement is DESIRE.
 Keep this constantly in mind.
 Weak desire brings weak results, just as a small fire makes a small amount of heat.

 Henry Ford, who built a great fortune selling cars in America, was driven by a burning desire.
 One day Ford wanted to create a more powerful 8 cylinder engine cast into one block.
 All the experts said this couldn’t be done.
 After the design of the new engine had been drawn on paper, his own engineers assured Ford that couldn’t be done.